Search: 506 results

 They paid 600 silver pieces for each chariot from Egypt, and 150 silver pieces for each horse.
 They also sold chariots and horses to all the kings of the Hittites and to the kings of Syria.

-And time went on, and after two years, his inside falling out because of the disease, he came to his death in cruel pain.
-And his people made no burning for him like the burning made for his fathers.
+And it came to pass, that in process of time, after the end of two years, his intestines fell out because of his sickness: so he died in great pain.
+And his people made no fire in his honor, like the fires made for his fathers.

 Both the king and Jehoiada paid the money to those who were working to maintain the service of the LORD's Temple, and they, in turn, hired masons and carpenters to restore the LORD's Temple.
 Iron and bronze workers also were brought in to repair the Lord's Temple.